HIPAA Notice of Privacy Practices

 P. Disclosures to Employers.
 We may disclose your PHI to your employer when we provide a health care service to you at your employer’s request, either to (i) conduct an evaluation relating to medical surveillance of your workplace, or (ii) evaluate whether you have a work-related illness or injury.
 Under either of these circumstances, we will only disclose your health information that consists of our findings concerning your work-related illness or injury or the medical surveillance of your workplace, and your employer’s needs in order to comply with its obligations under state and/or federal laws to record work-related illnesses or injuries or to conduct medical surveillance or your workplace.

 Q. As required by law.
-We may use and disclose your PHI when required to do so by any other law not already mentioned above.
+We may use and disclose your PHI when required and or permitted to do so by any other law not already mentioned above.